Uncovering Student Ideas in Science Series

 - Promote student success through continuous assessment

 Robert Miller, 5th Grade Teacher from Port Orange, Florida rocks the Edmodocon Conference sharing his ideas about assessment and the video probes he created from the Uncovering Student Ideas series!
-Check out Robert's probe videos.
+Come to our session at the NSTA Orlando Conference, Fri Nov 7 at 3:30.
+Check out Robert's probe videos

 It's finally here!
 The second volume in the Uncovering Student Ideas in Physical Science- 39 Electricity and Magnetism Formative Assessment Probes by Page Keeley and Rand Harrington is now available.
 Check out this latest volume of probes organized around Electric Charge, Electric Circuits, Magnets and Magnetism, and Electromagnetism.
 These probes are for Grades 3-12 students and teachers, and are especially useful in uncovering students' ideas in preparation for engineering design activities that involve electric circuits, magnets, and electromagnets.
 You can read more about this new volume and download a free chapter and probe by clicking here.